-Tourists and holidaymakers are increasingly seeking out authentic experiences.
+Tourists are increasingly seeking out authentic experiences.
 They want to make the most of their time away.
 They do this by:

 - connecting with local people